jpwallace22/use-react-workers/CONTRIBUTE.md

 First off, thank you.
 Contributions and improvements are always welcome!

 If you couldn't tell already `use-react-hooks` is a monorepo managed with a basic yarn workspaces.
-There are currently two top-level packages (`examples` and `use-react-hooks`).
-All of the hook go in `use-react-hooks` and the examples package is to test and show how it works.
+There are currently three top-level packages (`examples`, `docs`, & `use-react-hooks`).
+All of the hooks go in `use-react-hooks` and the examples package is for testing (though it might be removed in favor or just testing in docs).

-A top-level docs package is soon to come!
+Please ensure that any changes are also noted in the docs

 ## Setup